isabellatk/PLUS_softwaredev_2024_isabellatk/README.md

 The process was successful, so I followed the same process with the second file.
 After that, the task was completed:
 ![image](https://github.com/isabellatk/PLUS_softwaredev_2024_isabellatk/assets/162346111/47070cd5-84cd-42b7-a0d4-af61b3a3bd5f)

+## A3 geo-python notebook - Documentation
+### A3: Do something with GDAL, rasterio, folium or another geo-specific python library in a notebook
+First